KnoP-01/krl-for-vim/README.md

 * folding (case sensitive),
 * mappings and settings to navigate through code in a backup folder structure and
-* mappings to insert a body of a new def(fct?) based on user defined templates or hopefully sane defaults.
+* mappings to insert a body of a new DEF, DEFFCT and DEFDAT based on user defined templates or hopefully sane defaults.

 Most of this is optional, though some things are default on.
 Have a look in the [krl-options][6] section in the help for more details.